home-assistant/home-assistant.io/source/dashboards/cards.markdown

 You can choose to show or hide certain cards based on different conditions.
 The [available conditions](/dashboards/conditional/#card-conditions) are the same as the ones for the conditional card.

 1. On the **Visibility** tab, select **Add condition**.
    - Don't see a **Visibility** tab?
-It is not available on nested cards:
-     - vertical stack, horizontal stack, and grid card
+     - It is not available inside nested cards: vertical stack, horizontal stack, and grid card
 2. Select the type of condition, and enter the parameters.
    - If you define multiple conditions, the section is only shown when all conditions are met.
    - If you did not define any conditions, the section is always shown, to all users.